umbraco/UmbracoDocs/Fundamentals/Data/Data-Types/default-data-types.md

 ## Richtext Editor

 The TinyMCE based WYSIWYG editor.
 This is the standard editor used to edit larger amount of text.
 The editor has a lot of settings, which can be changed on the Richtext editor Data Type in the Settings section.
-The editor also supports TinyMCE plugins which can be controlled in the configuration file located at `/config/tinyMce.config`.

 In the default settings some tags such as bullet list can be used.
 If you want to use other tags like `h1` or `h2`, you need to add stylesheets.